 Development and Scholarship FAQs: Applying for a Sabbatical

-A meritorious sabbatical proposal will demonstrate how a sabbatical leave will further the development of a serious scholarly, creative, or pedagogical project in the applicant’s discipline.
+A meritorious sabbatical proposal demonstrates how a sabbatical leave will further the development of a serious scholarly, creative, or pedagogical project in the applicant’s discipline.
 Faculty members at Muhlenberg have successfully applied to work on projects in every stage of their development, from preliminary reading lists to the editing and proofreading of completed manuscripts.
 Other faculty members have applied to reinvigorate their teaching by using the sabbatical semester(s) to familiarize themselves with significant developments in their fields.

-According to the Handbook [section]; “a faculty member may be granted a sabbatical leave not more often than once during each seven-year period following the attainment of tenure.”
+According to the Handbook [5.6.1]; “a faculty member may be granted a sabbatical leave not more often than once during each seven-year period following the attainment of tenure.”
 A faculty member may first apply for a sabbatical after the attainment of tenure.

 - contributes to a specific field of knowledge OR